skimkoh/ML_NLP/README.md

     python source/part2.py EN/train EN/dev.in EN/dev.p2.out

-The output will be in the output folder.
+The output will be in the chosen dataset folder.
 Compare the answers with the evaluation script.

 ### Part 3